znuh/microbit-exposure-simulator/README.md

 LEDs indicate the current tx power setting.
 Minimum tx power is '1', maximum tx power is '8'.
 A single dot indicates transmissions have been turned off.

-Press *A* start sending Exposure Notifications or to change the tx power.
+Press *A* to start sending Exposure Notifications or to change the tx power.

 Press *A* for 3 seconds to stop sending Exposure Notifications.